Health Indicator Report of Recreational waterborne disease outbreaks (RWBDO)

 - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC)

 DefinitionNumber of Recreational Waterborne Disease Outbreaks (RWBDO) identified in Utah each year.
-A RWBDO is defined as a water exposure in which two or more persons have been epidemiologically linked to recreational water by location and time of exposure, and illness onset.
-Recreational water sources may include, but are not limited to, the following: swimming pools, hot tubs, spas, water parks, water play areas, interactive fountains, lakes, rivers, and oceans.
+A RWBDO is defined as a water exposure in which two or more persons have been epidemiologically linked to treated recreational water by location and time of exposure, and illness onset.
+Treated recreational water sources may include, but are not limited to, the following: swimming pools, hot tubs, spas, water parks, water play areas, and interactive fountains.

 NumeratorNumber of RWBDOs identified in Utah.